...Highlights: turtles, great macro life/marine diversity...

 Making your way along the healthy reef, there is a considerable amount of life to keep you entertained including lionfish, both of the twin spot and clear fin variety, as well as blue-lined snapper and several species of vibrantly coloured nudibranchs and flat worms.

-As you deflate your BCD and descend into the clear Beqa waters, keep an eye out for things happening beneath your fins as you may spot one of the several often-seen octopus here, moving over the reef before seeking shelter as the sight of you grows nearer.
+As you deflate your BCD and descend into the clear waters of Beqa, keep an eye out for things happening beneath your fins as you may spot one of the several often-seen octopus here, moving over the reef before seeking shelter as the sight of you grows nearer.
 There are also often many flatworms to be seen making their way over the sea floor.

-You will then find yourself drifting or gently finning over and around the reef, between ridges and small bommies; all the while taking in the fans, soft corals and crinoids that decorate them in a variety of colours, including bright yellow, orange and shades of pink and purple.
-While there may well be some shrimps and moray eels lurking in the nooks and crannies of the wall, keep an eye on the blue where both white tip and black tip sharks lurk at Beqa Island.
+You will then find yourself gently drift diving over and around the reef, between ridges and small bommies; all the while taking in the fans, soft corals and crinoids that decorate them in a variety of colours, including bright yellow, orange and shades of pink and purple.
+While there may well be some shrimps and moray eels lurking in the nooks and crannies of the wall, keep an eye on the blue where both white tip and black tip sharks lurk.

 After crossing a sandy flat whose chief residents appear to be co-habiting bulldozer shrimp and gobies, you will make your way into increasingly shallow water, where there is a colourful area of rock and coral, fed by shafts of sunlight.
 Here you can expect anemones and crinoids surrounded by legions of colourful basslets and anthias.

-The Pinnacle - The Pinnacle is in fact closer to Vatulele Island than the lagoon but will likely be included in any Beqa Island diving package of more than a few days.
+The Pinnacle - The Pinnacle is in fact closer to Vatulele Island than Beqa Lagoon but will likely be included in any diving package of more than a few days.
 Unlike many of the sites around here which enjoy sheltered areas in and around bommies and reefs, The Pinnacle stands alone in open water unafforded any protection from surrounding islands.

 Considered one of Fiji's best sites for pelagic encounters, a productive dive here can include an amazing list of big fish and the kind of big fish photographs that will amaze your land-lubbing friends back home.